How to spot and avoid scams

-As the digital world has increased its presence in modern life, online fraud has also increased.
-With scammers looking for more opportunities to take advantage, it is important to recognise possible scams, as well as knowing the best ways to avoid possible online fraud.
-Learn below some useful methods of computer safety and security to help prevent you from becoming a victim.
+As the digital world we use every day grows, online fraud has also increased.
+The 2018 Cifas Fraudscape report reported that identity fraud increased by 8% in 2018, and UK Finance’s Fraud the Facts 2019 report reported that even though advanced security systems protected online users from more than £1.6bn of fraud, criminals still managed to steal £1.2bn in 2018.
+With scammers looking for more opportunities to take advantage, it’s important to recognise possible scams, as well as knowing the best ways to avoid possible online fraud.
+Here are some useful methods of how to stay safe on your computer and security guidance to help prevent you from becoming a victim of fraudsters.

 Passwords can be primary targets for fraudsters, especially if they are written down and left out in the open.
 Memorising your password rather than recording it can help ensure that it is kept away from outside eyes.

-Using names, places, or things related to you such as interests or hobbies may make it easier for someone to guess or steal your password.
-Having long, unique combinations of numbers and letters, both upper and lower case, can help prevent this from happening.
-Changing your password regularly can also be a good way to keep fraudsters from obtaining it.
+Using names, places, numbers or things related to you such as interests or hobbies may make it easier for someone to guess or steal your password.
+For example, if you liked cats and you were born in 1970, ‘catlover1970’ would be an easy password for someone to guess.

-Banks will never ask for your password or PIN – if you receive an email asking for this information, it may be an online fraudster and you should contact your bank as soon as possible.
+Banks will never ask for your password or PIN – if you receive an email asking for this information, it may be an online fraudster and you should contact your bank using the number on the back of your bank card as soon as possible.

-Using antivirus software such as Norton or McAfee can add another layer of protection to your online behaviour, and it could detect external threats that you would not otherwise notice.
-Leaving your firewall switched on can also help – some operating systems, such as Windows, provide their own firewall.
+Using antivirus software can add another layer of protection to your online activities, and it could detect external threats that you might not notice.
+Leaving your firewall switched on can also help – some operating systems provide their own firewall.

 Regularly updating your operating system and anti-virus software helps ensure that you have the latest protective technology, and that your computer is up-to-date on threats to your computer’s security.